st3v3nmw/rust-algorithms/README.md

 # Algorithms

-Repository for my algorithms and data structures implementation. \
+Repository for my algorithms and data structures implementation (Lists approx. 400 algorithms). \
-Checked algorithms have been implemented in the respective folders (mostly in Rust). \
+Checked algorithms have been implemented in Rust in the respective folders. \
 A work in progress.

 ## Backtracking

-- [ ] All Combinations
-- [ ] All Permutations
-- [ ] All Subsequences
 - [ ] Crossword Puzzle
+- [ ] Hamiltonian Cycle
+- [ ] Knight's Tour Problem
-- [ ] 8 Queens Puzzle
+- [ ] N Queens Puzzle
+- [ ] Subset Sum
 - [ ] Sudoku

-## Bruteforce

-- [x] Generating subsets

 ## Combinatorics